Our Paediatric Dentists Will Take Care Of All Your Children’s Dentistry Needs – Setting Them Up For A Lifetime Of Perfect Smiles

 When children first start brushing their teeth, there are often areas (such as the back molars) that they miss.
 Getting fissure sealants at the dentist may help to prevent decay if this is the case.

 2. Floss Regularly

 Brushing one’s teeth several times a day is not enough.
 At about 6 or 7 years old, you can introduce flossing.
-This form of dental cleaning typically comes after brushing, as it helps get rid off anything stuck between the teeth.
+This form of dental hygiene typically comes after brushing, as it helps get rid of anything stuck between the teeth.
 There will always be bits and pieces of debris that your child’s toothbrush will miss, so this extra step makes a big difference.
 Furthermore, flossing helps polish teeth and prevents bad breath

 3. Reduce Sugar intake